 Perhaps style gurus need not apply for this one then, but if you need comfortable carry for gear that’s quickly to hand when you need it, this is a superb option that comes with all the careful design consideration that we expect from Think Tank Photo.
 A bag for people that care more about getting the shot and having the right gear for the job.

 Buy and Get a Free Gift

 As always with Think Tank products, you can get yourself a free gift if you spend more than $50 in their online store having clicked through one of my links, like this one.
-Of course any one of these new Storyteller bags would qualify you for that offer.
+Of course this Change Up would qualify you for the offer.
 You can read more about the offer here if you need more details.